Causes of Breast Cancer You Should Be Aware Of

 Women who started getting periods before the age of 12 are at a higher risk.
 Women who reach menopause after the age of 55 are also at a higher risk.

 Women who have had cancer in one breast have a higher risk of developing it in the other or may see a recurrence in the same breast.

 According to several studies, if a woman drinks one or more alcoholic beverages per day, then she’ll increase her risk of developing breast cancer.

 Women who are childless or wait until after 30 to bear children are at an increased risk for breast cancer.
 On the other hand, having more than one pregnancy earlier in life reduces the likelihood of developing this disease.

 If a woman has received estrogen therapy for a long period of time, she has a higher risk of developing breast cancer.

 Although this risk factor isn’t fully understood, experts believe that women who are obese produce more estrogen, which can increase the development of this disease.
 Besides, the risk is even higher for women over 50 years old who are obese.

 Exposure to X-rays and CT scans (also known as TAC) increases the development risk for breast cancer significantly.
 If you received radiation therapy as a child or adult, as a treatment for cancer in the chest region, your likelihood of developing breast cancer is even higher.
 The risk is compounded by the dose of radiation received and the age at which you received it.

-For years many women have been alarmed by myths that the use of antiperspirant deodorants and bras are risk factors for breast cancer.
-But so far, there’s no direct association between these behaviors and developing the disease.
-Other factors, like breast implants and exposure to pesticides, also show no increased risk.
+For years, many women have been alarmed by myths that the use of antiperspirant deodorants and bras is a risk factor for breast cancer.
+But so far, there’s no direct association between these practices and the development of the disease.
+Other factors, such as breast implants and exposure to pesticides, also show no increased risk.